xopxe/Toribio/README.md

 * /tasks/*

-Here go user tasks, that implement the behavior of the robot.
+Here go user tasks, that implement the behaviour of the robot.
 A task can implement some intelligence, or be a remote control server, or just be a data logger, etc.

 * /docs/*

-Full API reference
+Full API reference and additional documentation.

 * Lumen/